alibaba/kt-connect/README.md

 ### Dashboard

+Dashboard can help your know how your dev environemnt is used.

+![Dashboard](./docs/_media/dashboard-demo.png)

 You can install KT Connect Dashboard As Follow [Install Dashboard](https://rdc-incubator.github.io/kt-docs/#/guide/dashboard)

-![Dashboard](./docs/_media/dashboard-demo.png)